-As at 31 March 2023 the council held £7.8m within Risk Reserves.
+As at 31 March 2024 the council held £9.7m within Risk Reserves.
 The purpose of the Transitional Reserve is to both support the significant financial risks faced by the council in relation to Government and other funding reductions and also to enable investment in the Council Plan (for example supporting the Climate Emergency).
+The Transitional Reserve has increased to fund the transformation programme.